The Flask Mega-Tutorial Part XVI: Full-Text Search

 Search Results

 What do you think?
 This was an intense chapter, where I presented some fairly advanced techniques.
-Some of the concepts in this chapter may take some time to sink in.
+Some concepts in this chapter may take some time to sink in.
 The most important take away from this chapter is that if you want to use a different search engine than Elasticsearch, all you need to do is re-implement the three functions in app/search.py.
 The other important benefit of going through this effort is that in the future, if I need to add search support for a different database model, I can simply do so by adding the SearchableMixin class to it, the __searchable__ attribute with the list of fields to index and the SQLAlchemy event handler connections.
 I think it was well worth the effort, because from now on, it is going to be easy to deal with full-text indexes.

 Become a Patron!